Prayers and well wishes for beloved local football coach who collapsed during game

 BURKE COUNTY, Ga.
-(WJBF) — Prayers and well wishes tonight after Burke County football coach Eric Parker collapsed at a game in Wayne County last night.
+(WJBF) — Prayers and well wishes are going around after Burke County football coach Eric Parker collapsed at a game in Wayne County on Monday night.

 Parker collapsed on the field during the first half of the Bears’ game.
-Tonight the community is coming together in prayer for him.
+Tuesday, the community came together in prayer for him.

 Parker was taken by ambulance, then airlifted to a hospital in Savannah.